Your Guide to Inside Passage Weather in Juneau, Skagway, and Ketchikan

 We will start our weather journey through the inside passage in likely the same way you will start your cruise.
 As we leave the comparably sunny ports of Seattle and Vancouver, we sail to possibly the rainiest city in America.
 At the southern end of the Tongass National Rainforest, Ketchikan Alaska weather brings an average annual rainfall of 140-160 inches… you’ll be lucky to catch some sunshine here!
 This constant rain gives Ketchikan a lush green rainforest and flowing waterfalls year-round.
 Make sure to check out the rain gauge next to the visitor’s center!

 It may be wet, but with the right gear, you’ll be plenty warm and happy!
 We like the saying, “There’s no such thing as bad weather, only bad clothes!”
 You can be sure that your tour guides will gear you up accordingly for your shore excursions.
-Just take a look here, at the hilarious get up of the Backcountry Zodiac Expedition.
-And, don’t forget to ask for your very own set of Pogies (yes that’s their real name) on the Ketchikan Sea Kayak or Orcas Cove Kayak, you will be happy to have them.
+Don’t forget to ask for your very own set of Pogies (yes that’s their real name) on the Kayak Eco Tour or Orcas Cove Kayak, you will be happy to have them.
 We always recommend bringing your own raincoats as you pack for Alaska, but know that when necessary, our guides will do everything to ensure you stay warm and dry!
 If you have any questions, just ask one of our knowledgeable agents about the specific gear provided on tour.

 And finally, don’t be discouraged from taking to the skies!
 Though rain is common, there are plenty of clear days in Ketchikan for you to soar through the skies.
-Ketchikan is one of the best places to experience the wonder of a float plane landing for yourself.
-Take a trip to the Misty Fjords, that look even more gorgeous as the fog lifts off the mountain tops.
-Soar over to Neets Bay or Prince of Wales to see how black bears live in the Salmon Capital of the World (hint, fat & happy).
+Ketchikan is one of the best places to experience the wonder of a floatplane landing for yourself.
+Take a trip to the Misty Fjords, which look even more gorgeous as the fog lifts off the mountain tops.
+Soar over to Neets Bay to see how black bears live in the Salmon Capital of the World (hint, fat & happy).

 Ziplines are great tours for something you can do, rain or shine!
 The Rainforest Canopy & Zipline Expedition in Ketchikan offers great views no matter the weather.